microsoft/sql-spark-connector/README.md

 ## About This Release

 This is a V1 release of the Apache Spark Connector for SQL Server and Azure SQL.
-It is a high-performance connector that enables you transfer data from Spark to SQLServer.
+It is a high-performance connector that enables you transfer data from Spark to SQL Server.

 For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST.md)